Beautiful (Mariah Carey song)

 "#Beautiful" is a song recorded by American singers Mariah Carey and Miguel.
 It was released as the lead single from Carey's fourteenth studio album, Me.
 I Am Mariah...
 The Elusive Chanteuse (2014). "#Beautiful" was written by Carey, Miguel, Nathan Perez, Brooke Davis, Mac Robinson, and Brian Keith Warfield, with Carey, Miguel and Perez producing the song.
 Released on May 6, 2013, Carey and Miguel did not reveal that they had collaborated on the song, until April 25, 2013, when Carey revealed the title in a 25-second teaser video during season twelve of American Idol.
 It was also on Idol, on May 9, that Carey premiered the official music video for "#Beautiful", before uploading an alternative edit to her VEVO account, that is set to the explicit version of the song.

 "#Beautiful" is a mid-tempo and stripped down R&B track.
-It received generally positive reviews from music critics, many of whom were complimentary of Carey's decision to collaborate with Miguel.
+It was well-received by music critics, many of whom were complimentary of Carey and Miguel's chemistry as well as the song's summery nature.
 After garnering an audience impression of 31 million in its first two days of radio airplay, the song debuted at number 44 on the US Radio Songs chart.
 Carey taped a performance of the song along with a medley of her greatest hits on May 15, 2013; the taping aired the following day on the Season 12 finale episode of American Idol.

 "#Beautiful" peaked at number 15 on the Billboard Hot 100 chart and at number three on the Hot R&B/Hip-Hop Songs chart in the United States.
 It received a double Platinum certification from the Recording Industry Association of America and is her thirteenth single which shipped over a million copies.
 It also peaked at number six on the Australian Singles Chart and has also received a platinum certification by the Australian Recording Industry Association and gold certification from Recorded Music NZ.